lijiaxi2018/Video-Streaming/README.md

 ### latency_bandwidth_sleep_mode (uncompleted)
 Client sends frames to server and record latency and bandwidth.
 Client enters sleep mode when bandwidth is below a threshold, and assumes sending when bandwidth is above the threshold.

+### latency_bandwidth_energy
+Client sends frames to server and record latency, bandwidth, and energy consumption.